Welcome To The Foreman Knowledge Base

 2. Target Miners

-• All Miners – Applies the power control to all active miners
+• All Miners – Applies the saved controls to all active miners

 • Subset of Miners – Choose a grouping type (e.g., Pickaxe, Miner Type) and select values to include only specific miners

-• Subset of Miners Excluding – Choose a grouping type and values to exclude specific miners from the power control
+• Subset of Miners Excluding – Choose a grouping type and values to exclude specific miners from the saved control

 3. Target Time